andreastihor/logbook/README.md

-HOW TO RUN?
+YOU CAN NOT RUN THIS.
- -- this is server version , check service branch --
+this is accesible only on Linebot